 Interfor is a growth-oriented forest products company with operations in Canada and the United States.
-The Company has annual production capacity of approximately 3.0 billion board feet and offers one of the most diverse lines of lumber products to customers in North America, the Asia-Pacific region and Europe.
+The Company has annual production capacity of approximately 3.0 billion board feet and offers a diverse line of lumber products to customers around the world.